Aaron Bateman

 Contact:

-Aaron’s peer-reviewed work has been published, or is forthcoming, in the Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, the International Journal of Intelligence and Counterintelligence, and Science & Diplomacy.
-His policy commentary has been published in Foreign Affairs, Engelsberg Ideas, the Bulletin of the Atomic Scientists, Physics Today, and War on the Rocks.
+His peer-reviewed work has been published in International Security, the Journal of Strategic Studies, International History Review, Diplomacy & Statecraft, Intelligence and National Security, and Science & Diplomacy (among others).
+His policy commentary has been featured in Foreign Affairs, Engelsberg Ideas, Lawfare, Bulletin of the Atomic Scientists, and Physics Today.

 PhD, History of Science, Johns Hopkins University

-BA, Political Science (summa cum laude and Phi Beta Kappa), Saint Joseph’s University
+BA, Political Science, Saint Joseph’s University (summa cum laude and Phi Beta Kappa)

 Certificate in Russian Language, Kazan Federal University (Russian Federation)